Nexenta/edge-dev/install/automatic-deployment.md

-## Fully Automatic deployment of NexentaEdge Container-Converged environment
+## Fully Automatic deployment of NexentaEdge Container-Converged environment (EXPERIMENTAL)
 This procedure describes Enterprise grade mechanism to deploy Containers for production usage.
 Deployment is pre-checking environment and ensures that destination target meets requirements.
 It also sets most optimal configuration and provides a way to select profile whie deploying.

 ### Step 1: Install NEDEPLOY management tool